 Another part of the infant’s psyche (which is sometimes called the ‘self-other’ in the relevant literature) DOES EXPERIENCE THE TERROR INDUCED BY THE PRIMARY CAREGIVER BUT DISSOCIATES FROM THIS TERROR (meaning that the infant cuts the off from consciousness).

 The above process does, however, carry a heavy cost.
-It leads to a FRAGMENTED SENSE OF SELF which is a major feature of adult BPD (click here to read my article on the kinds of identity problems suffered by adults with BPD).
+It leads to a FRAGMENTED SENSE OF SELF which is a major feature of adult BPD (see my article on the kinds of identity problems suffered by adults with BPD).

-Research also suggests that the above process leads to the infant growing up into an adult who experiences a sense of deep guilt about their behavioural problems connected to their early traumatic experiences, erroneously blame themselves for these problems and develop a profound misperception of themselves as being a‘bad’ person (click here to read my article on this).
+Research also suggests that the above process leads to the infant growing up into an adult who experiences a sense of deep guilt about their behavioral problems connected to their early traumatic experiences, erroneously blame themselves for these problems and develop a profound misperception of themselves as being a bad person.

 WHY DOES THIS HAPPEN?

-By the individual believing him/herself to be to blame for the dysfunctional relationsip he/she is able to MAINTAIN THE ILLUSION OF CONTROL (ie they form the illusory belief tha only they could improve their behaviourt they will be able to attain the love, support, affection and care from their primary caregiver which they so tragically missed out on during their childhood.
+By the individual believing him/herself to be to blame for the dysfunctional relationship he/she is able to MAINTAIN THE ILLUSION OF CONTROL (ie they form the illusory belief that only they could improve their behavior they will be able to attain the love, support, affection, and care from their primary caregiver which they so tragically missed out on during their childhood.

 Frequently, too, the above process leads to the adult who experienced the early life trauma becoming highly SELF-SABOTAGING.
 Why is this?